Universal-Rating-System/VEnvIt/README.md

    ```

-1. Configure the dev_env_var.csv script in the SECRETS_DIR.
+1. Configure the dev_env_var.ps1 script in the SECRETS_DIR.

    - Set the ports for the various Docker containers.
    - Set the $env:MY_SCRT='AaBbCcDdE' combination to the correct name and value configured in GitHub.